A woman experiencing tech neck. She is rubbing her neck while sitting in bed and looking down at her laptop.

 Moyo Studio / E+ via Getty Images

 Tech neck doesn't show up unexpectedly.
 Most of the time, the discomfort is brewing, but the pain doesn’t surface until your body is really out of alignment.
-Fortunately, you can reduce the symptoms and keep tech neck at bay with the right stretches, exercises, and posture adjustments.
+But you can reduce the symptoms and keep tech neck at bay with the right stretches, posture adjustments, and exercises for tech neck.
+These moves can help alleviate pain while also stretching and strengthening your upper body.
+Here are a few of Lipana’s favorite tech neck exercises to try.

 Chin Tuck